Haasiella

 Haasiella is a fungal genus in the family Hygrophoraceae.
-It is a monotypic genus that contains only the species Haasiella splendidissima.
-Haasiella venustissima, formerly considered to be a distinct species based on its one and two-spored basidia, was found by a DNA study to be synonymous with H. splendidissima.
-H. splendidissima is only known from Europe and is saprotrophic on wood.
+It is a monotypic genus that contains only the species Haasiella venustissima.
+Haasiella splendidissima, formerly considered to be a distinct species based on its 4-spored basidia, was found by a DNA study to be synonymous with Haasiella venustissima.
+Haasiella venustissima is only known from Europe and is saprotrophic on wood.
 Haasiella was described as a new genus in 1966 by Czech mycologists František Kotlaba and Zdeněk Pouzar.
 It is most closely related to the genus Hygrophorus.